8th -12th Grade Program 5780 (2019-2020 Academic Year):

 Teen Holiday Experiences: Approximately 4 times each year teens will be invited to participate in a Jewish Holiday experience along with one of the Rabbis or Educators at Congregation Beth Shalom.
 Some examples may include: a Hannukah Party, dinner in the sukkah, Havdallah on the beach, and more.

 Ozerim Program: 8th-12th graders work in our prek-5th grade religious school as special needs aides, teaching assistants, Hebrew tutors, and more.
 To read all about the program and the opportunities available for the upcoming school year, read details about the program here.
 Fill out the application here to participate in this program.
+Applications are due by August 20th.

 B’nai Mitzvah Tutoring: The best way to learn is to teach.
 8th-12th graders are invited to work as B’nai Mitzvah tutors.
 This provides them with a good source of income and aids them in developing skills of patience, discipline, schedule keeping, and professionalism.
 Typically tutors work one-on-one with learners, this year we are working to set up an option for teens to tutor as a group and build confidence and skills so that they feel more comfortable tutoring one-on-one in the future.
 Teens must complete the tutor training process (it is now part of Tuesday teen learning) before they may begin tutoring.